wciesialka/sulfurvision/README.md

 ### Installation

-The recommended way to install the most up-to-date version of this project is by cloning the respository and running setup.py install.
+The recommended way to install the most up-to-date version of this project is by cloning the respository and running `python3 setup.py install`.
 This allows you to control which branch you install as well.
 This may not always guarantee a stable release, however.

 ### Prerequisites